rekeshali/async_robin_stocks/README.rst

 Also see "examples/robinhood examples/get_option_historicals.py" for another working example.

 NOTE: I'm a big fan of this library thanks all who have worked on this.
+I'm surprised an async version of this didn't exist yet.

 WARNING: THIS LIBRARY IS NOT FULLY TESTED USE AT YOUR OWN RISK.